An open API service indexing awesome lists of open source software.

 input: [

-// Your inputs
+// Your entry points

 ],

-root: '..' // the parent directory
+root: '..' // The parent directory

 })